IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 packet indicates the use of this default MKT.
 The server validates the TCP-AO option and replies with an integrity protected SYN+ACK.
-The client confirms the establishment of the TCP-AO connection with an ACK and sends a TLS ClientHello.
-This ClientHello contains the AO Extension defined in this document.
-This extension specifies the authentication algorithms that the client wishes to use for the connection and whether TCP options should be protected or not.
-At this point the server can derive the TLS keys and the TCP-AO keys.
+The client confirms the establishment of the TCP-AO connection with an ACK and sends a TLS ClientHello containing the AO Extension defined in this document.
+This extension specifies the authentication algorithms that the client will use when sending TCP packets on the connection and whether TCP options will be protected.
+At this point the server can derive the TLS keys and the TCP-AO keys to use for validating clients packet.
 The server replies with TLS ServerHello and TLS EncryptedExtensions messages that are sent in packets using the default TCP-AO MKT.
+To finish the setting up of TCP-AO, the server includes the AO Extension in in the sent EncryptedExtensions to announce the parameters it will use to protect the packets it will send.
-It installs the new key in its TCP-AO MKT.
+It then installs the new key in its TCP-AO MKT.
 Upon reception of these messages, the client can derive the TLS and TCP-AO keys.
 It installs the TCP-AO keys in its MKT and sends the Finished message protected with the new MKT.
 All the packets exchanged after the